 If you’re looking for how to transfer files from one computer to another, a cloud-based storage solution can be a great option.
 Platforms such as OneDrive, Google Drive, and Dropbox are examples of cloud-storage software that allows users to store, access, retrieve, and share files without having to pay heavily.
 They also secure the cloud data from leaks, cyberattacks, unauthorized access, and other threats.

 If you’re a Gmail user, you can easily access Google Drive from your Gmail window.
 Outlook users can access OneDrive from their Outlook app.
 Dropbox is another popular option, and it has desktop and mobile applications that are used by millions of users.
 It’s free for less than 2GB of storage, and you can easily share download links via email with anyone you want to share a file or folder with.

 Use a File Compression Tool

 Compressing files and folders reduces the amount of space that would have been originally needed to store them.
 Since ZIP files support lossless data compression, you don’t have to bother about file integrity—your files remain intact even after compression.
 Compression software programs such as WinZip and Express Zip make it easy for users to compress large folders and files without spending much time.
 However, compression is ineffective for MP3 and JPEG files, which are already compressed.

 Use a Virtual Private Network

 When transferring large files, using a Virtual Private Network (VPN) can help you avoid broadband traffic restrictions that have been set by your internet service provider (ISP).
 Your ISP is able to identify the contents of your web traffic and limit the size of files you can upload.
-However, a VPN connection can encrypt your traffic so as to keep your online activities confidential and prevent your ISP from imposing any limits.
+However, a VPN for PC connection can encrypt your traffic so as to keep your online activities confidential and prevent your ISP from imposing any limits.
 Nevertheless, using a VPN for sending large files also comes with downsides: Your connection may lag, and your files may not always arrive intact.

 Use File Transfer Protocol